-Investing in value stocks is a strategy that involves purchasing undervalued stocks of strong companies and holding them for a long time.
+Investing in value stocks is a strategy that involves purchasing undervalued stocks of solid companies and holding them for a long time.
 This investing strategy aims to find high-quality and efficient companies that are currently undervalued, and this decision is based on solid fundamental analysis.

-In the classic book “The Intelligent Investor” Benjamin Graham, who coined the term value investing and is also known as the “Father of Value Investing”.
+In the classic book “The Intelligent Investor” Benjamin Graham, coined the term value investing and is also known as the “Father of Value Investing”.
 Warren Buffett, who followed Benjamin Graham, mastered value investing, eventually becoming the world’s wealthiest investor.

 Every stock has an intrinsic value, or what its real worth is.
-An investor can find out a company’s real worth (intrinsic value) by conducting fundamental analysis.
+An investor can find out a company’s real worth (intrinsic value) by conducting a fundamental analysis.

 The goal is to purchase stocks that are trading at a substantial discount to their intrinsic value (i.e. they are cheaper than their real value).
 When you buy an undervalued stock, the price rises to its intrinsic value over time, resulting in a long-term profit.